10 Best Riding Lawn Mowers for Hills and 2 to Avoid

 John Deere is a leading American manufacturer of agricultural machinery, forestry machinery, lawn care equipment, and a wide range of riding mowers.

-Further, the X500 Series boast a 24 hp (17.9 kW) iTorque power system, and an FS730V engine.
+Further, the X500 Series boasts a 24 hp (17.9 kW) iTorque power system and an FS730V engine.
 They also feature a V-twin air-cooled design that offers unmatched power and performance.

 The John Deere X500 mower comes with 24×9.5-12 turf tires, which provide superior traction on rough and uneven terrain.
-They are equipped with a K72 hydrostatic transmission integrated with a transaxle.
+It is equipped with a K72 hydrostatic transmission integrated with a transaxle.

-For peace of mind, they are backed by a 4-year/500-hour bumper-to-bumper warranty.
+For peace of mind, it is backed by a 4-year/500-hour bumper-to-bumper warranty.

 Pros: